ethanbleier/ethanbleier.github.io/README.md

 - [ ] Obey

 ----
-"That government is best which governs least."
+"That government is best which governs least"
 ----
 last updated 3.2.23